DigiCert Global Root G1 Trust Chain Retirement

 Do I need to reinstall or update the VENs?

-No. After updating the operating system’s trusted root store, you must restart the VEN to load the updated CA bundle.
-The VEN loads the root CA list only at service startup.
+No. If you update the operating system trust store, custom trust bundle, or certificate pinning configuration, you must restart the VEN so that it loads the updated trust bundle.
 Without a restart, it will continue to use the old trust list.
-This applies to most platforms including Windows, Linux, macOS, AIX, and Solaris.
+This applies to VENs on most platforms including Windows, Linux, macOS, AIX, and Solaris.

 How do I verify if my systems already trust the DigiCert Global Root G2 and G3 certificates?

-You can confirm whether your OS trust store includes the DigiCert Global Root G2 and Global Root G3 certificates by running the following curl commands from any server or endpoint where the VEN is installed:
+Alternatively, you can confirm whether your OS trust store includes the DigiCert Global Root G2 and Global Root G3 certificates by following these steps:

 # Test trust for DigiCert Global Root G2 curl https://global-root-g2.chain-demos.digicert.com